Community Crime Prevention Grant Program

 Grant funds must be expended between Dec.
 1, 2020, and Dec.
 1, 2021.

 Organizations that are start-ups and/or pilot programs may be considered for capacity building support.

 Organizations must be a 501(c)(3) public charitable organization or a public entity partnering with a 501(c)(3) charitable organization as a fiscal agent.

 2020 Community Crime Prevention Grant interest areas

-VIOLENCE REDUCTION: Priority to programs/efforts that develop and implement integrated, evidence-based practices, outreach activities and case management services for those residents who are most at-risk of violent victimization and direct residents to community-based services to build the necessary infrastructure to prevent violent crime in Indianapolis, including:
+Priority to programs/efforts that develop and implement integrated, evidence-based outreach activities/crisis intervention, violence interruption, cognitive behavioral therapy, family-based programming, or interventions similar to the Indianapolis Violence Reduction Partnership or the Cure Violence model; for those residents who are most at-risk of violent victimization and direct residents to community-based services to build the necessary infrastructure to prevent violent crime in Indianapolis, including:

 - provide outreach and other engagement strategies to identify individual needs and improve access to community organizations who deliver services for the population (s) of focus